bitpay/bitcore/packages/bitcore-lib-cash/README.md

 ## Principles

-Bitcoin Cash is an other powerful peer-to-peer platform for the next generation of financial technology.
+Bitcoin Cash is another powerful peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.

 ## Bitcoin Cash changes